rubiojr/chef-rpms-builder/README.md

 # Prepare the environment

 If you are trying to build in RHEL5/CentOS5/SL5, you must install newer versions of ruby (1.8.7) and rubygems (>= 1.3.2) first.
-Up to date packages are available at http://rbel.frameos.org
+Up to date packages are available at http://rbel.frameos.org.
+You will also need EPEL repo to install Git.

 First, we need to install some tools and build dependencies:

-     yum install rubygems ruby-devel gcc gcc-c++ make which rpmdevtools git rpm-build mock gem install pkg-wizard rake rest-client merb-core merb-slices merb-assets merb-helpers gem merb-haml moneta bunny uuidtools rspec rake cucumber jeweler gemcutter
+     yum install rpmdevtools rubygems ruby-devel gcc gcc-c++ make which rpmdevtools git rpm-build mock gem install pkg-wizard rake rest-client merb-core merb-slices merb-assets merb-helpers gem merb-haml moneta bunny uuidtools rspec rake cucumber jeweler gemcutter